wp-plugins/wp-reel/readme.txt

 == Description ==
-WP Reel is an implementation of [JQuery Reel 360 Javascript player] (http://jquery.vostrel.cz/reel “JQuery Reel 360 Javascript player”) by [Petr Vostřel] (http://petr.vostrel.cz “Petr Vostřel”).
+WP Reel is an implementation of [JQuery Reel 360 Javascript player](http://jquery.vostrel.cz/reel/) by [Petr Vostřel](http://petr.vostrel.cz).

 It allows to create interactive 360° object movie, panorama or stop-motion animation from wordpress gallery.